JohnEBoyBaby/i.Q/README.md

 ... but I AM STILL ALIVE ... https://www.youtube.com/watch?v=aFkcAH-m9W0 ...
 I WILL ALWAYS BE AROUND And Around and around ...

 "NO ONE GETS OUT OF THIS."

+so be GOOD or LMB ...
+Lick My Bag ... for the distance if necessary ... then I WILL WHOOP 'him' ...
+I AM TRUTH ...
+UNDEFEATABLE.